apache/freemarker/README.md

 different version or an entierly different IDE, still read this, and try to apply it to your development environment:

-- Install Ant and Ivy, if you haven't yet; see earlier.
-- From the command line, run  `ant clean jar ide-dependencies` (Note that now the folders `ide-dependencies`, `build/generated-sources` and `META-INF` were created.)
 - Start Eclipse
 - You may prefer to start a new workspace (File -> "Switch workspace"), but it's optional.